web-infra-dev/rslib/README.md

 ## ✨ Why Rslib?

-In the past, we typically did not use webpack or Rspack to build ESM package artifacts because they often included excessive runtime code, making them less user-friendly for package consumers.
-However, we have developed a vast ecosystem around webpack and Rspack, which offer powerful features like tree shaking, code splitting, and module federation.
-Therefore, we decided to create Rslib.
-This tool enhances the quality of ESM artifacts from Rspack and webpack, leverages their extensive ecosystem, and utilizes Rsbuild's excellent out-of-the-box configuration.
+In the past, we typically did not use webpack or Rspack to build ESM packages because they often included excessive runtime code, making them less friendly to package consumers.
+However, we have developed a vast ecosystem around webpack and Rspack, which provides powerful features like tree shaking, code splitting, and module federation.
+So we decided to create Rslib.
+This tool improves the quality of ESM output from Rspack and webpack, leverages their extensive ecosystem, and utilizes Rsbuild's excellent out-of-the-box configuration.
 Rslib aims to provide a superior developer experience and explore new possibilities based on the Rspack architecture.

 ## 📍 Roadmap